Senbonzakura1234/use-pull-to-refresh/README.md

 ## Getting Started

-This custom hooks helps you implement pull-to-refresh feature to your app, it support NextJs SSR that some other package didn't.
-It also allows support custom Scroll Area that was create by yourself.
+This custom hook helps you implement the pull-to-refresh feature in your app.
+It supports NextJs SSR that some other packages don't.
+It also allows support of a custom Scroll Area that was created by yourself.

 ### What's the different to other similar packages?